SAP-samples/teched2023-XP270/exercises/ex3/README.md

 11. Navigate  to the alert and select Actions --> Confirm Alert .
 <br>![](/exercises/ex3/images/005.png)
 ## Exercise 3.3 Configure the automatic triggering of the operation flow
-You don't want to trigger the operation flow manually whenever the alert occurs so you configure the automated triggering of oepration flows from the corresponding monitoring event "High Disk Utilization".
+You don't want to trigger the operation flow manually whenever the alert occurs so you configure the automated triggering of operation flows from the corresponding monitoring event "High Disk Utilization".

 12. Logon to SAP Cloud ALM.
-13. Select Health Monitoring.
+14. Select Health Monitoring.
-14. Select Configuration.
+16. Select Configuration.
-15. Select Edit.
+18. Select Edit.
-16. Select Service Name “XP270-XXX”.
+20. Select Service Name “XP270-XXX”.
 Please replace the **XXX** with your assigned number.
-17. Select metric type “Disk utilization” and reduce the yellow threshold to 40% to ensure that the threshold is breached earlier.
+21. Select metric type “Disk utilization” and reduce the yellow threshold to 40% to ensure that the threshold is breached earlier.
 <br>![](/exercises/ex3/images/010.png)
-18. Select events.
+23. Select events.
-19. Select event type “High Disk Utilization”.
+24. Select event type “High Disk Utilization”.
-20. Switch on “Start Operation Flow”.
+25. Switch on “Start Operation Flow”.
-21. Select “Add Operation Flow”.
+26. Select “Add Operation Flow”.
-22. 22.
+27. 22.
 Now you will probably see many operation flows with similar names.
 Search for the operation flow with your number and select it.
 <br>![](/exercises/ex3/images/011.png)
-23. Close the configuration UI.
+28. Close the configuration UI.
-24. Wait until the alert appears again.
+29. Wait until the alert appears again.
 (Eventually you could also restart the application).
-25. Select the new “High Disk Utilization” alert to open alert details.
+30. Select the new “High Disk Utilization” alert to open alert details.
-26. Select Operation Flows .
+31. Select Operation Flows .
 Check that the Operation Flow has been triggered automatically this time.
 <br>![](/exercises/ex3/images/006.png)
 ## Exercise 3.4 Check IEP event log and event actions (optional).
 As the operation flow resolves the critical situation automatically you could also deactivate the alert in the configuration.